International development cooperation

 The Swedish Migration Agency has a long tradition of involvement in the international arena, both inside and outside the EU.
 Through the international development cooperation, the Swedish Migration Agency works to contribute to Sweden's goals in the area of migration by, among other things, spreading good government administration to other countries, which in turn increases the legal security of the individual migrant, protects the right to asylum and strengthens the human rights of vulnerable migrant groups.

-Based on the Government's policy framework for Swedish development cooperation and in line with Sweden's policy for global development in the implementation of the Agenda 2030, the Migration Agency conducts projects aimed at
+Based on the Government's policy framework for Swedish development cooperation and in line with Sweden's policy for global development in the implementation of the Agenda 2030 and the Global Compact for Safe, Orderly and Regular Migration as well as the Global compact on refugees, the Migration Agency conducts projects aimed at

 - creating the conditions for people who choose to migrate to do so in a safe, orderly and regulated way